 1.5 Set Margins

-Its a good idea to combine viewing the impression with and without colors when setting the margin line.
-The two separate views will bring out different aspects in the margin area and help you determine the exact margin line position.
+It's a good idea to combine viewing the impression with and without colors when setting the margin line.
+The two separate views will bring out different aspects of the margin area and help you determine the exact margin line position.
 You can also use HD photos if the dentist included these with the digital impression.
 The 2014 version of TRIOS software makes it easier than ever to see margin details.
 Here again, the dentist may have set a margin line, but its good practice for the lab to control this before designing and milling the crown.

 1.6 Control the Insertion direction

 I rely on the automatic Insertion Direction option in Dental System™ to set the initial direction, and then I control it manually.

 1.7 Set your die interface and cement-gap parameters

 You will need to tune the cement-gap parameters to your specific milling machine and material.
 This is the key step when setting up an efficient model-free production workflow, and you should give it the effort and time it deserves.

 The only reliable way to find the perfect setting is to run a series of tests.
 You can start by using models to get a rough idea of the values.
 But the real testing is done in collaboration with the dentist who will test the fit of your crowns on the patient.

 In practical terms, this means that during the testing phase, you should design and mill at least 3 versions of the crown with varying cement-gap settings.
 Then you will send all of these crowns to the dentist who tests them on the patient.
 The dentist then reports back which of the crowns fits best.
 Repeat this process on more cases and use the data you collect to determine the perfect cement-gap for your model free crowns.